FriquetLuca/lazy-toolbox/lazy-portable/README.md

 }
 ```

-A lazy way to sort some datas.
+A lazy way to sort some particular structure.

 Example: